stefanwalther/sense-navigation/docs/screenshots.md

 ### Button styles

-There are several predefined styles available from which you can choose:
+There are several predefined styles available, you can choose from:

 > ![]({%= verb.baseImgUrl %}docs/images/sense_navigation_styles.png)